nikosarcevic/CosmOracle/README.md

 # Acknowledgements

-The name *CosmΩracle* was conceived by [Knuth Morå](https://github.com/kdund) during the initial development.
+The name *CosmΩracle* was conceived by [Knut Morå](https://github.com/kdund) during the initial development.

 # References